JoeHO888/JoeHo888.github.io/_posts/2020-06-10-How-To-Change-SharePoint-Online-List-Item-Permission-By-API.md

 {% include figure.html image="/images/2020-06-10-Change-SharePoint-Online-List-Item-Permission-With-SharePoint-API/after-break-inheritance.jpg" caption="After Break Inheritance" %}

 ### Grant Permission to User/Group
-We need to gather two piece of information, User/Group ID and Permission ID, then we can call a API with IDs to grant user/group permission.
+We need to gather two pieces of information, User/Group ID and Permission ID, then we can call a API with IDs to grant user/group permission.

 #### Gather User/Group ID and Permission ID
 To retrieve user/group ID, you can call below API with user email or group name.